wikimedia/WikiContrib/docs/Usage.rst

 **Note:** ``query_hash_code`` is the hash-code generated by the query, the query can be accessed at any point of time using the has code.

-**User contribuion calendar looks like:**
+**User contribution calendar looks like:**

 .. image:: ./calendar.png

-If the user click on a specific date in the above calendar, all the commits made by the wikimedian along with the ``platform`` and ``status of the commit`` will be displayed.
+If the user clicks on a specific date in the above calendar, all the commits made by the wikimedian along with the ``platform`` and ``status of the commit`` will be displayed.

 **Button 4** is the Info button, hovering it gives a popup with an intro paragraph about the tool.